decimalteam/decimal-js-sdk/README.md

 ## API

-Please note, that these methods require gateURL to be provided
+Please note, that these methods require gateUrl to be provided

 ### getCoinsList()